kudashevs/php-8-new-features/README.md

 - accepts multiple types including pseudo types
 - allows us chaining build-in and our own types
 - use strict_types to make type-check even stronger
+- caution: `null` cannot be used as a standalone type

 More information:
 [[examples](src/new-features/union-types)]